worktheclock/replit.github.io/README.md

 # Repl.it Docs

-This is the repo for the [documentation](https://repl.it/site/docs) for [Repl.it](https://repl.it), a powerful online IDE.
+These are the [docs](https://docs.repl.it) for [Repl.it](https://repl.it) stored in markdown.

+This project also holds a simple webserver to render and serve the docs.

 # Contributing

-To contribute to these docs, please feel free to create a pull request with changes to the docs.
+If you'd like to contribute please [fork this repl](https://docs.repl.it/__repl), then share your fork in an issue on the [github repo](https://github.com/replit/replit.github.io/).
+You can also submit a pull request to the same github repo.

-If adding a new docs page, the markdown file should be placed in the appropriate folder (`repls`/`classrooms`/`misc`), and an additional entry should be added to the `sidebar.json` file.
+When adding new pages, the markdown file should be placed in the appropriate folder (`repls`/`classrooms`/`misc`), and an additional entry should be added to the `sidebar.json` file.

 The markdown files support the following HTML tags:
 * `img`